 |Hiking pants (1)||Prana Brion pants||These are great for hiking and also look great walking around town!|

-|Hiking shorts (1)||Prana Brion Hiking Shorts||Awesome shorts that are great for hiking.|
+|Hiking shorts (1)||Prana Brion shorts||Awesome shorts that are great for hiking.|

-|Down jacket||Patagonia Down Sweater Hoody||Super warm, and super packable.|
+|Down jacket||Patagonia Down Seater Hoodie||Super warm and super packable|

-|Rain jacket||Outdoor Research Men's Helium II Jacket||A good rain jacket is a must!
-This one packs up small and light.|
+|Rain jacket||Outdoor Research Helium II jacket||A good rain jacket is a must!|

-Found this post helpful?
-Pin it for later!
+Like this post?
+Save it for later!

-- GR20 Logistics: Don’t forget the small details!
+- Walker’s Haute Route Logistics: Don’t forget the small details!